01 of 09

 Beach Vacation Destination - Catseye Beach on Hamilton Island, Australia

 Australia's Hamilton Island on the Great Barrier Reef is a top beach vacation destination for travelers who love to combine sunbathing on soft sand and lots of adventure.
 Catseye Beach is an especially prime choice for people who like to snorkel around colorful coral in calm water.
-Divers must go farther out, but trips are easily arranged with local dive operations.
+Divers must go further out, but trips are easily arranged with local operators.

 Off the beach, you can go kayaking, parasailing, wakeboarding and enjoy other water sports.
-Go adventure sailing on a 36-foot catamaran, where you can hang off the side of the boat on the 'trapeze,' or dip boom-netting in the front.
+Go adventure sailing on a 36-foot catamaran, where you can hang off the side of the boat on the 'trapeze,' or dip boom-netting in the front of the ship.

 06 of 09

 Beach Destination for Adventures - Taiwan's Penghu Archipelago

 "Taiwan's spectacular Penghu Archipelago contains over 50 picturesque islands.
 Located just north of the equator, Penghu is the perfect spring/fall tropical escape with clear blue skies overhead and sparkling golden beaches underfoot.
 Warm turquoise waters guarded by steep basalt cliffs and rimmed by white sand beaches are home to abundant coral, shells, and numerous ocean creatures.
 Due to its strategic military location in southeast Asia, foreign travel to Penghu has only been recently allowed.
 As a result the people of Penghu have maintained their traditional ocean based way of life." says Dave Anderson of LittlePo Adventures, a travel company that offers kayaking and other tours in the Penghu region.